bdtinc/maskcam/README.md

 *NOTE:* Remember to use the network address of the computer you set up the server on, which you can check using the `ifconfig` command and looking for an address that should start with `192.168...`, `10...` or `172...`

-If you're setting up a remote server and using it's public IP to connect from your device, chances are you're not setting properly the port `1883` to be opened for inbound and outbound traffic.
+If you're setting up a remote server and using its public IP to connect from your device, chances are you're not setting properly the port `1883` to be opened for inbound and outbound traffic.
-If you want to check the port is correctly configured, use `netstat` from a local machine or your jetson:
+If you want to check the port is correctly configured, use `nc` from a local machine or your jetson:
 ```
 nc -vz <server IP> 1883
 ```